 In McQuitty v.
-Spangler, the Maryland Court of Appeals held that a physician is liable to his patient for harm that results from the physician’s failure to disclose the material risks and benefits of a proposed treatment or therapy even when that treatment is not surgical or physically invasive in nature.
-Therefore, a physician is required to obtain his patient’s informed consent to delay surgery as well as to proceed with surgery.
+Spangler, the Maryland Court of Appeals held that a physician is liable to his patient for harm that results from the physician’s failure to disclose the material risks and benefits of a proposed treatment or therapy, even when that treatment is not surgical or physically invasive.
+Therefore, a physician must obtain his patient’s informed consent to delay surgery and proceed with surgery.

 A. The Facts

 Peggy McQuitty was admitted to a Maryland hospital for vaginal bleeding when she was 28 weeks pregnant.
 Donald Spangler, M.D., an obstetrician, was her primary attending physician.
-An ultrasound revealed a partial placental abruption, which is a premature separation of the placenta from the uterus.
-It is an irreversible condition that can reduce the supply of oxygen and nutrients to the fetus, which can lead to fetal injury and even death.
+An ultrasound revealed a partial placental abruption, a premature separation of the placenta from the uterus.
+It is an irreversible condition that can reduce the supply of oxygen and nutrients to the fetus, leading to fetal injury and even death.

 B. Legal Proceedings

-Mrs. McQuitty filed suit against Dr. Spangler and other health care providers.
-One of her claims was that Dr. Spangler failed to obtain her informed consent to delay the Cesarean section until she suffered the complete abruption.
+Mrs. McQuitty filed suit against Dr. Spangler and other healthcare providers.
+One of her claims was that Dr. Spangler failed to obtain her informed consent to delay the Cesarean section until she suffered complete abruption.

-The informed consent doctrine requires a physician to explain medical treatment to his or her patient, and to warn of any material risks or dangers of the treatment, so the patient can make an intelligent and informed decision about whether or not to go forward with the proposed treatment.
-However, Dr. Spangler had not offered Mrs. McQuitty the option of delivering her baby by Cesarean section at any time prior to her complete abruption.
+The informed consent doctrine requires a physician to explain medical treatment to their patient and warn of any material risks or dangers, so the patient can make an intelligent and informed decision about whether or not to go forward with the proposed treatment.
+However, Dr. Spangler had not offered Mrs. McQuitty the option of delivering her baby by Cesarean section at any time before her complete abruption.

-A jury found that Dr. Spangler had not committed medical malpractice but was unable to reach a verdict as to Mrs. McQuitty’s informed consent claim.
-At a second trial, that addressed the informed consent issue only, a jury returned a verdict in favor of Mrs. McQuitty.
+A jury found that Dr. Spangler had not committed medical malpractice but could not reach a verdict regarding Mrs. McQuitty’s informed consent claim.
+At a second trial that only addressed the informed consent issue, a jury returned a verdict in favor of Mrs. McQuitty.

-Maryland’s highest appellate court, however, reversed and reinstated the jury’s verdict in favor of Mrs. McQuitty.
-The court explained that, under the informed consent doctrine, a health care provider has a duty to inform his patients of those risks that would be material to the intelligent decision of a reasonably prudent patient.
-The purpose of imposing a duty to communicate such information is to enable that patient to make an intelligent and informed choice, after full and frank disclosure of the material risks and the benefits of a proposed course of treatment.
+However, Maryland’s highest appellate court reversed and reinstated the jury’s verdict in favor of Mrs. McQuitty.
+The court explained that, under the informed consent doctrine, a healthcare provider has a duty to inform his patients of those risks that would be material to the intelligent decision of a reasonably prudent patient.
+The purpose of imposing a duty to communicate such information is to enable that patient to make an intelligent and informed choice after full and frank disclosure of the material risks and the benefits of a proposed course of treatment.

 The court rejected Dr. Spangler’s argument that the informed consent doctrine is an offshoot of the law of assault and battery, which requires a nonconsensual touching or reasonable apprehension of the same.
-Instead, it noted that the doctrine is predicated upon negligence, and more specifically upon the physician’s duty to provide information, rather than his or her physical actions.
+Instead, it noted that the doctrine is predicated upon negligence and, more specifically, upon the physician’s duty to provide information rather than their physical actions.

-The imposition of a duty to disclose material risks of a course of medical treatment respects a patient’s right to determine what may be done to his or her body and when, so as to enable the patient to make an informed choice about whether or not to undergo treatment.
+The imposition of a duty to disclose material risks of a course of medical treatment respects a patient’s right to determine what may be done to their body and when to enable the patient to make an informed choice about whether or not to undergo treatment.
 Accordingly, Maryland’s highest court concluded that an affirmative physical invasion requirement would “contravene the very foundation of the informed consent doctrine – to promote a patient’s choice.”
-Instead, it would countermand the patient’s choice by permitting the health care provider to make treatment decisions without the patient’s involvement in the health care choice.
+Instead, it would countermand the patient’s choice by permitting the healthcare provider to make treatment decisions without the patient’s involvement in the healthcare choice.